Leading Irish politician becomes first openly gay minister

 "I'm a gay man.
 It's not a secret, but it's not something that everyone would necessarily know," Varadkar said.

-The Roman Catholic Church dominated Irish politics until the 1980s and the country only legalised homosexual acts in 1993.
+The Roman Catholic Church dominated Irish politics until the 1980s and the country only legalized homosexual acts in 1993.

 But Ireland has become much more liberal in recent years as the Church's public influence waned in the wake of a string of child sex abuse scandals.